Anna Amalia, Abbess of Quedlinburg: Abbess, composer, and music curator (1755–1787)

 Posthumous portrait by the Realist artist Adolph Menzel.

-In 1755, after the death of the previous abbess, Duchess Marie Elisabeth of Schleswig-Holstein-Gottorp (1678–1755), Amalia was elected princess-abbess of the Free Secular Imperial Abbey of Quedlinburg (German: Kasierlich Freie Weltliche Reichsstift Quedlinburg), which made her a wealthy and influential woman with the right to sit and speak in the Imperial Diet.
+In 1755, after the death of the previous abbess, Duchess Marie Elisabeth of Schleswig-Holstein-Gottorp (1678–1755), Amalia was elected princess-abbess of the Free Secular Imperial Abbey of Quedlinburg (German: Kaiserlich Freie Weltliche Reichsstift Quedlinburg), which made her a wealthy and influential woman with the right to sit and speak in the Imperial Diet.
 She spent most of her time in Berlin and devoted herself to music, becoming known as a patron and composer.
 In 1758, she started studying music theory and composition from Johann Kirnberger(1721–1783), a student of Johann Sebastian Bach.

 She achieved modest fame and is most known for her chamber music, including trios, marches, cantatas, songs, and fugues.
 Her favourite among her own compositions was the passion cantata Der Tod Jesu ("The Death of Jesus"), based on a poem by Karl Wilhelm Ramler.
 Only a few of her works have survived and she may have destroyed many of her own compositions, as she described herself as very timid and self-critical.
 More compositions by her may surface as a result of the 2000 discovery of the archives of the Sing-Akademie zu Berlin in Kyiv which had been lost since World War II.

 Amalia also collected music, preserving over 600 volumes by Johann Sebastian Bach, George Frideric Handel, Georg Philipp Telemann, Carl Heinrich Graun and Carl Philipp Emanuel Bach, among others.
 Her library was split between East Germany and West Germany after World War II and reunited after the German reunification of 1990.
 Today it is housed in the Berlin State Library.

 Princess-abbess Anna Amalia died on 30 March 1787 at the age of 63 and was buried in Berlin Cathedral.
 She was succeeded by her niece, Princess Sophia Albertina of Sweden (1753–1829).